rustsec/audit-check/README.md

 The action does not raise issues when it is not triggered from a "cron" scheduled workflow.

-When running the action as scheduled it will crate issues but e.g. in PR / push fails the action.
+When running the action as scheduled it will create issues but e.g. in PR / push fails the action.

 #### Limitations